Learn / Guides / CRO glossary

-Website readability is a measure of how easy it is for visitors to read and understand online text.
-Readability depends on both a text’s presentation (e.g., the choice of fonts, spacing, colors, etc.) and its context (i.e., the actual words and sentences that are written on the page).
+What is website readability?
+Website readability is a measure of how easy it is for visitors to read and understand text on a web page.
+Readability depends on a text’s presentation (e.g., font choice, spacing, colors, etc.) and context (i.e., the actual words and sentences that are written on the page).

-A highly readable website is more likely to convert visitors than one packed with complex jargon that is difficult to scan and read through.
+A highly readable website is more likely to convert visitors than a website with poor readability.
 With this in mind, online businesses should strive to create easy-to-read and easy-to-digest website copy that inspires their target audiences to act.

 Highly readable content does just that.

 Whether you’re writing a blog post, a landing page, or a pricing page, your website should be easy to navigate, and the text should be easy to read and understand.
 Here are a few tips to test the readability of your website.

 1) Use an online editing tool like the Hemingway Editor, which judges the reading level of your text based on grade level, and gives you tips on how to improve readability.